Siebel Sailors Program Frequently Asked Questions

 What will practices look like in the Spring and Fall when it is cold outside?

-We are still working with US Sailing to build a detailed curriculum for this program; but for this Spring, practices will likely start at recreational pools with one of the RS Fevas in it or on non-capsizable boats in the harbor like Access Dinghies or the J/22 keelboats or at a local pool where we can put a capsizable boat in it.
-The DSC wants to create a space where children are prepared for capsizing, can build up swimming skills, learn about safety procedures and learn the proper way to get back in the boats.
-Life jackets will be worn on our docks and by or on any body of water.
+For cold weather, practices can be held inside a classroom to review knowledge in a chalk talk or by reviewing video; or at a recreational pool with water comfort lessons and capsize practice while wearing a life jacket; or on our non-capsizable boats in the harbor like Access Dinghies, J 22s, and Sonars.
+The DSC wants to create a space where children are prepared for capsizing, can build up swimming skills, learn about safety procedures, and learn the proper way to get back in the boats.
+Life jackets will be worn at all times on our docks and by or near any body of water.

 Who will be coaching my child?